-The government of Canada announced the extension of the Open Work Permit program for Inland Spousal Sponsorship until January 31, 2019.
+The government of Canada announced the extension of the Open Work Permit program for Inland Spousal Sponsorship.
 This program was initially introduced in 2015 as part of the Family Reunification priority to allow spouses who are being sponsored for permanent residence in Canada to work while the Spousal PR application is being processed.
 Typical processing times for Inland Spousal Sponsorship is approximately 12 months.
 The ability to have an Open Work Permit during this process helps families support themselves better financially as the sponsored spouse can work during this time.

 To be eligible for a Spousal Open Work Permit, certain conditions must be met:

 • Sponsor must be a Canadian citizen or Permanent Resident

 • Must be legally married, have a marriage certificate OR considered Common-law (living together for 12 months continuously at some point, with appropriate evidence)